liamscarratt-cloud/liamscarratt.github.io/_pages/portfolio.md

 author_profile: true
 ---

-Alongside my work in chemistry and education, I have a long-standing involvement in music, comedy, and science outreach across Australia, Europe, and beyond.
-Below is a record of projects, productions, and performances I have been part of.
+Alongside my work in chemistry and education, I have a long-standing involvement in music, comedy, and performance.
+Below is a record of projects, productions, and performances I have been part of."

 ## Comedy and Theatre